railslove/construct/README.markdown

 Builds are ran by running the `rake jobs:work` command, which uses delayed_job to run the jobs in the background, which means the app itself won't hang unlike other *cough*Integrity*cough* alternatives out there.

+## Contributions

+Some of the html is ripped from Integrity since I used that to style how the app "flowed" when first crafting it.